Ajatt-Tools/mpvacious/README.md

   If the command fails, find a compatible build on the [mpv website](https://mpv.io/installation/) or instead install FFmpeg and [enable FFmpeg support](#configuration) in `mpvacious`'s config file.

-  Most problems with adding audio or images to Anki cards can be fixed by installing and enabling FFmpeg separately.
+* Most problems with adding audio or images to Anki cards can be fixed by installing FFmpeg and enabling it settings.

 ## Installation